ONSdigital/design-system-python-flask-demo/README.md

 To utilize BackstopJS, the workflow is as follows:

-`make generate-backstopjs`: This python file generates `backstop.json` file with specified Design System URLs,screen sizes, DOM selectors etc.
+`make generate-backstopjs`: This python file generates `backstop.json` file which has the config for BackstopJS

 `backstop test`: This runs the tests which creates a set of screenshots, compares them with reference screenshots and shows any changes in the visual report (`backstop_data/html_report`).
 Note-: Make sure to keep the local server running before executing this step.